 Choreographer, director and performer.
 Creator of renowned music performances of Capella Cracoviensis.
 He served Monteverdi in a milk bar and practised Gluck in a sports hall and Moniuszko in a parlour in Kraków.
-He realised his newest autobiographical spectacle Cezary Goes to War in Komuna Warszawska.

 Theatre and Western classical music are still sacred cows in Poland – we are either supposed to become ‘more cultured’ or receive an oration, as if from a pulpit.
 The scene is a place from which grand truths about the world are delivered.
 What I’m looking for is this point of intersection.

-In 2009 he did a show in Vienna – The Merry Widow – an original version of Franz Lehar’s operetta starring four Polish cleaning ladies in which the musical parts were interwoven with the heroines’ personal monologues.
+In 2009 he realised a show in Vienna – The Merry Widow – an original version of Franz Lehar’s operetta starring four Polish cleaning ladies in which the musical parts were interwoven with the heroines’ personal monologues.
 How did they end up in Austria?
 Why are they doing housekeeping?
-‘The Austrians approached us after the spectacle and said that it made them believe in the importance of standing up for women’s rights’, Tomaszewski recounts.
-The show brought him international fame and prestigious commendations for the best director and the best indie production in Austria, awarded by magazines such as Theater heute and Falter.
+‘The Austrians approached us after the play and said that it made them believe in the importance of standing up for women’s rights’, Tomaszewski recounts.
+The show brought him international fame and prestigious commendations for the best director and the best indie production in Austria, awarded by magazines such as Theater Heute and Falter.

 Cezary Tomaszewski emphasises that creating a field for discussion is also important to him.
-Bar.oque Feast, the stage version of Claudio Monteverdi’s madrigal, presented in the unusual scenery of a Kraków milk bar, was undoubtedly a pretext for many talks.
+Bar.oque Feast, the stage version of Claudio Monteverdi’s madrigal, presented in the unusual setting of a Kraków milk bar, was undoubtedly a pretext for many talks.
 ‘It was important to me to show the music in a different context. […] This stage version is a voice against putting music on a pedestal’, he explained.

 The music was performed by Capella Cracoviensis and conducted by Jan Tomasz Adamus.
 However, new motifs, dialogues and characters were introduced.
 One of them was Maria Fołtyn, a singer who lost her voice, dedicating the mute period of her life to promulgating Moniuszko’s music all around the world.
-The character of Cezary Tomaszewski, the 11-year old disciple of Fołtyn, was introduced as well.
+The character of Cezary Tomaszewski, the 11-year-old disciple of Fołtyn, was introduced as well.

 Culture.pl’s review says:

 Thus Moniuszko’s piece becomes not only a story about betrayal, but also a treatise about the voice and the role of women in the opera.
 The conventions do apply and there is no shock directed at the contemporary viewer, who has already seen many things in the musical theatre.
-It is a bit too dense, some details seem to be like banging one’s head against an open door (for example the scene in which Halka is being dressed in t-shirts with optimistic memes and trendy slogans, propagating the idea not to treat yourself too seriously).
-However, it is worthwhile to engage with Tomaszewski’s show, which presents a certain paradox of art in a thought-provoking way: making something more contemporary could be a way of going back to the roots.
+It is a bit too dense, some details seem to be like banging one’s head against an open door (for example the scene in which Halka is dressed in t-shirts with optimistic memes and trendy slogans, propagating the idea not to treat yourself too seriously).
+However, it is worthwhile to engage with Tomaszewski’s show, which presents a certain paradox of art in a thought-provoking way: making something more contemporary could be a way of going back to its roots.

 Although the show was highly controversial and divided the critics, it also – according to Filip Lech – returned to the roots of opera and music theatre.